-Fluffy Orange Muffins bursting with citrus flavor from fresh orange juice and zest.
+Fluffy nourishing Orange Muffins bursting with citrus flavor from fresh orange juice and zest.
 Made with whole grain flour and yogurt for a healthier spin.

 These are the kind of muffins you want to nosh on while you sip your morning coffee, perhaps while taking a leisurely stroll outside in the early sunshine with someone you love.
 Ahhh…does that not sound like THE most stupendous situation right now?